 Welcome to the University Community Response Team website.
 The information on this page is updated frequently.
 Thank you for visiting.

-The University Community Response Team is chaired by Dean of Students, Dr. Donavan McCargo.
-Membership on the University Community Response Team consists of faculty, administrative, student, community leaders, and experts on dealing with bias-speech response.
-The purpose of the University Community Response Team is to advise the president of the university on how to respond to bias incidents.
+The University Community Response Team is chaired by the Dean of Students, Dr. Donavan McCargo.
+Membership on the University Community Response Team consists of faculty, administrative, student, community leaders, and experts on dealing with potentially bias conduct.
+The purpose of the University Community Response Team is to advise the president of the university on how to respond to potentially bias conduct.

-For purposes of this protocol, a "bias-motivated incident" is any of the following:
+For purposes of this protocol, a reportable incident is any of the following: